-- Changes to household occupants including new occupants, people leaving your household or people living in the house part-time. - · A dependant turning 18 years old. - Changes to the household occupants' gross income, including the primary renter of \$50 (increase or decrease) per week. - Property ownership by any household occupant.
+- Changes to household occupants including new occupants, people leaving your household or people living in the house part-time. - A dependant turning 18 years old. - Changes to the household occupant's gross income, including the primary renter experiencing a decrease in income.
+Where there is an increase in income following a rent review, the increase in income will be reassessed at the next rent review date. - Property ownership by any household occupant.